15 Surprising Ways to Repurpose Things You Already Have at Home

 3. Turn a Plastic Watering Can into a Door Hanger

-If you’ve got a cheap plastic watering can that’s been forgotten in the garage, you can easily upcycle it into a cute door hanger.
-Fill it with artificial flowers or dried greenery, tie a ribbon around the handle, and hang it on your front door or porch.
-This simple trick adds a pop of color and charm to your home’s entryway, giving you a fresh, welcoming look without spending a dime.
+A simple upcycle you could do with that cheap plastic watering can you have forgotten in the garage, turn it into a cute door hanger.
+You can stuff it with fake flowers or dried greens then wrap a ribbon around the handle and hang it on the front door or porch.
+A simple trick to brighten up your home entrance with a visual pop of colour and charmer to wear your home a fresh, welcoming look for bucks to none.

 4. Use Old Bandanas as Bowl Covers

-Everyone has at least one or two old bandanas lying around.
-Why not turn them into reusable bowl covers?
-They’re perfect for keeping food covered during picnics or backyard barbecues.
-Simply cut the bandana to fit the size of your bowl, sew in a piece of elastic around the edges, and you’ve got a stylish, eco-friendly alternative to plastic wrap.
-Plus, they’re easy to wash and reuse!
+We All Have a Few Old Bandanas Floating Around.
+Why not make them into reusable bowl covers?
+They’re ideal for covering food during a picnic or backyard barbecue.
+Just cut the bandana to the size of your bowl, sew in a piece of elastic around the edges, and you have a stylish, eco-friendly plastic wrap alternative.
+And they’re simple to clean and reusable!

 5. Convert an Old Ladder into a Rustic Bookshelf

-If you have an old wooden ladder that’s seen better days, don’t throw it away!
-You can easily turn it into a rustic bookshelf or storage display.
-Just prop the ladder against a wall, and use each rung as a shelf for books, plants, or decorative items.
-It adds a vintage, farmhouse vibe to any room and is a great way to repurpose something that would otherwise go to waste.
+Dont get rid of an old wooden ladder that has seen better days!
+You can transform it into rustic bookshelf or storage display easily.
+Just lean the ladder against a wall, and place books, plants or decorative items on each rung.
+It gives any room a vintage, farmhouse feel and is a great way to recycle something that would just get thrown away.

 6. Transform an Oatmeal Container into Chic Storage

-Don’t toss that empty oatmeal container just yet!
-With a little creativity, you can turn it into stylish storage for accessories, crafting supplies, or even kitchen utensils.
-Cover the container with wrapping paper, fabric, or contact paper to give it a chic look, and voila — you’ve got a custom organizer that’s both functional and fabulous.
-Try different sizes to create a whole collection of matching storage pieces.
+You know those empty oatmeal containers?
+Don’t throw them away yet!
+Brainstorming skills testWhile there are lots of ways to use a muffin tin, with a little creativity, you can repurpose one to store accessories, crafting supplies, or kitchen utensils, somewhat stylishly.
+Wrap the container in wrapping paper, fabric, or contact paper for an uptown vibe, and voilá — you have a custom organizer that’s functional and fabulous.
+And experiment with different sizes for a whole collection of matching storage pieces.

 7. Turn Picture Frames into an Herb Drying Rack

-Do you have extra picture frames you’re not using?
-Instead of letting them collect dust, transform them into a DIY herb drying rack.
-Simply remove the glass, stretch some mesh or screen material across the frame, and secure it in place.
-Hang the frame on the wall or keep it flat, and use it to dry herbs from your garden.
-It’s a practical and pretty way to preserve your fresh herbs for cooking.
+Are there spare picture frames lying around unused?
+Instead of leaving them to gather dust, turn them into a DIY herb drying rack.
+Just take out the glass, stretch some mesh or screening over the frame and hold it in place.
+Whether hung on the wall or lying flat, use it to dry garden herbs.
+It’s a practical and attractive method to store your fresh herbs for use in cooking.

 8. Create a Lamp Out of a Tea Set

-Have an old tea set that’s too cute to throw away but no longer in use?
-Turn it into a one-of-a-kind lamp!
-Stack the cups and saucers, drill a hole through the center, and thread a lamp kit through to make a unique, whimsical lamp for your bedside or living room.
-If you don’t have a tea set at home, you can easily find affordable ones at thrift stores.
-This charming DIY project is sure to be a conversation starter.
+Have an old tea set that you can’t bear to throw out but have never used?
+Create a unique lamp out of it!
+Then stack the cups and saucers, drill a hole through the center, and thread a lamp kit through for a one-of-a-kind, whimsical lamp for bedside or living room.
+You don’t have to buy an expensive tea set — if you don’t have one at home and don’t want to buy one new, you can find them online or in your local thrift store for cheap.
+This fun DIY project is sure to spark a conversation.

 9. Upcycle Worn-Out Jeans into a Hanging Organizer

-Don’t let those worn-out jeans sit in your closet any longer.
-Instead, give them a second life by turning them into a hanging organizer for your closet or bedroom.
-Cut the pockets out of the jeans and sew them onto a piece of fabric or canvas.
-Hang it on a wall or behind a door, and use the pockets to store small items like keys, sunglasses, or mail.
-It’s an easy way to stay organized while giving your old jeans a practical new purpose.
+Those iffy jeans sitting in your closet shouldn’t wait any longer.
+Instead, recycle them into a hanging organizer for your closet or bedroom.
+You then cut the pockets off the jeans and sew them onto a piece of fabric or canvas.
+Hang it on a wall or behind a door, and use the pockets to hold small items, like keys, sunglasses or mail.
+It’s a simple way to remain organized, while giving your old jeans a new life.

 10. Make Concrete Garden Orbs with Glass Containers

-Have you ever wanted to try making concrete decor?
-Here’s a fun and easy way to do it using old glass containers.
-Simply fill the containers with concrete mix, let them harden, and then break the glass to reveal sleek, modern orbs that are perfect for decorating your garden or outdoor space.
-You can experiment with different sizes and shapes, using containers like jars, bowls, or even wine glasses as molds.
+Have you ever been curious to make concrete decor?
+This is a fun, easy way to make use of old glass containers.
+Just fill the containers with a concrete mix, allow to set and then break the glass to reveal smooth modern orbs that look great in your garden or outdoor area.
+You can play around with sizes and shapes, using jars, bowls or wine glasses as molds.

 11. Give Glass Vases a Gold Leaf Makeover

-If you’ve got a few plain glass vases tucked away in storage, it’s time to bring them out and give them a glamorous upgrade.
-You can easily transform them into statement pieces by applying gold leaf or gold paint to the exterior.
-This simple DIY project adds a touch of elegance to your home and makes those everyday vases look like expensive decor items.
-Fill them with fresh flowers or use them as centerpieces for a chic, polished look.
+If you have a few plain glass vases sitting in storage, now is the time to bring them out and give them a glamorous upgrade.
+You can easily turn them into a statement piece by simply applying gold leaf or some gold paint to the outside.
+This easy DIY project brings some elegance to your home and makes those flowers in everyday vases look like premium decor.
+Stuff them full of fresh flowers, or use them to hold centerpieces for an upscale, polished look.

 12. Turn a Broken Chair into a Towel Rack

-Got an old chair with a broken leg?
-Instead of throwing it out, turn it into a towel rack for your bathroom or pool area.
-Remove the seat and use the chair back to hang towels.
-It’s an unexpected but practical use for a piece of furniture that might otherwise be trash.
-Paint it to match your decor, and it will add a charming, rustic touch to your space.
+Have a dusty old chair with a busted leg?
+Ditching it, why not repurpose it as a towel rack for your bathroom or pool?
+Get rid of the seat and use the chair back to drape towels.
+It’s an unexpected but useful way to put a piece of furniture, that could otherwise be trash, to work.
+Paint it to coordinate with your decor and it provides a sweet, rustic accent in your space.

 13. Repurpose Old Tires into Planters

-If you’ve got a few old tires lying around, don’t just toss them out!
-You can easily turn them into unique planters for your garden.
-Stack the tires, paint them in bright colors, and fill them with soil and plants.
-This fun, eco-friendly idea is perfect for adding a splash of color to your backyard or patio.
-Plus, it’s a great way to recycle something that’s difficult to dispose of!
+A few old tires kicking around don’t get thrown away!
+You can readily transform them into fabulous planters for your garden.
+Stack the tires, paint them with bright colors, and fill them with soil and plants.
+This fun, eco-friendly idea is ideal for giving your backyard or patio a splash of color.
+Also, it’s a great way to recycle something that is hard to throw away!

 14. Turn a Wine Rack into a Towel Holder